tikenn/terminator/README.md

 - Once created, `./setup` will automatically store the private key(s)' location
 - Place the public key `*.pub` on the remote host in $HOME/.ssh/ and rename it to `authorized_hosts` ($HOME refers to the home directory of the backup user on the remote host; see [Remote Host Setup](#remote-host-setup))

+# How it works
+## Configuration File
+ - The configuration file `terminator.conf` is automatically set up when running `./setup`
+ - Answers to `./setup` questions are automatically stored there
+ - Other values are set to default in `terminator` script
+ - Database and remote backup host parameters need to be set in order to take advantage of them

+## Programs Used
+- Updates: `aptitude`
+- Database backups:  `mysqldump`
+- System backups:  `tar` and `split`
+- Remote backups:  `rsync`

+## Backup Schedule
+ - Setup file (`./setup`) requests schedule time for daily run and automatically sets up cron job

+### Update Schedule
+ - Updates and upgrades are run daily

+### Database Backup Schedule
+ - Automagic daily, weekly, monthly, and yearly database backup scheduling based on install date
+ - Daily, weekly, monthly, and yearly rollover settings in `terminator.conf` determine how many database backups per each time frame to keep; older backups are deleted
+ - Missed weekly, monthly, and yearly backups will occur at the next scheduled daily backup

+### System Backup Schedule
+ - System backups are incremental
+ - Settings in `terminator.conf` allow for a *weekly*, *monthly*, or *yearly* level 0 backup (full system backup)
+ - Incremental backups are made on a rotating weekly basis after a level 0 backup until the next level 0 (levels: 1, 2, 3, 4, 5, 6, 1, 2, 3, ...)
+ - Missed level 0 backups will be attempted on the next scheduled backup
+ - Other levels that are missed will not cause data loss and are simply skipped ([restores](#system-restore) still take place in the same order)

+### Remote
+- Settings in `terminator.conf` allow for a *weekly*, *monthly*, or *yearly* backups to remote
+- Missed backups will be attempted the next day at the scheduled backup time for the local machine

 ## Backup Process
 ### Database Backup
+- `mysqldump` backups up all databases and database settings (including users and passwords)
+- `mysqldump` is run daily
+- Snapshots are made at weekly, montly, and yearly time intervals (see [Backup Schedule: Database](#database-backup-schedule)) by copying the daily backup

 ### System Backup
+- `tar` is used to backup the entire system
+- `split` is used to break up the backup file into approximately 1 GB files for easier transfer to remote backups
+- Finally, backups are compressed with `gzip`

+## Remote Backup
+- `rsync` transfers backups to remote servers if setup
+- Files are compressed during transfer to decrease network strain

 # Restore
 ## Database Restore